 If you’ve ruled out the primary mirror or its cell – which you’ll likely be able to do in just a few minutes – the root cause is almost certainly either the secondary mirror or its support, which can be fixed, albeit with some work and expense involved.

-If your secondary mirror is distorted out-of-flat by poor support, or is simply not very flat to begin with (i.e. slightly concave or convex) you’ll see astigmatism at the eyepiece.
+If your secondary mirror is distorted out-of-flat by poor support or is simply not very flat, to begin with (i.e., slightly concave or convex), you’ll see astigmatism at the eyepiece.
 Most commercial Newtonians have their secondary mirrors attached with double-sided foam tape or some sort of epoxy, which can warp the secondary over time.
 You can slice this off and replace it with a few dabs of silicone fairly easily.
 The silicone won’t distort the secondary mirror as it has some “give” to it.

-The second type of astigmatism is edge-of-field astigmatism, which tends to be confused for coma a lot.
+The second type of astigmatism is edge-of-field astigmatism, which tends to be confused with coma.
 Edge-of-field astigmatism manifests itself as elongated cross-shaped stars near the edge of the field of view.
 It typically shows up in fast focal ratio telescopes (below f/5-f/6) with inexpensive wide-angle eyepieces.
 It’s often masked by coma, which is usually a lot worse than any edge-of-field astigmatism, so you might notice it until you buy a coma corrector and find yourself still seeing out-of-round stars at the edge of the field of view.
 The cause is that an inexpensive and simple eyepiece simply has trouble correcting for the steep light cone of a fast telescope.
 The solution is as simple as buying a quality (albeit expensive!) wide-angle eyepiece from the likes of Tele-Vue, Explore Scientific, APM, Lunt, or Pentax.
 Alternatively, you can use narrow-angle eyepieces or simply choose to ignore the edge of the field of view, as you’re mostly going to be looking at objects in the center anyways.

 Visibility: Blue, red, or purple halos around bright objects